Your feedback is vital to us as we continue to increase the quality of our services.

 You are here:

-If you have a wound that is not healing or that is of concern to the staff looking after you, you may be referred to the Tissue Viability Service for specialist advice.
+If you are an inpatient at University Hospitals Birmingham NHS Foundation Trust (UHB) and have a wound that is not healing or that is of concern to the staff looking after you, you may be referred to the Tissue Viability Service for specialist advice.
 Tissue viability is another name for wound care.

 - tissue viability nurses